TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 The template provides you with a fresh MiniJava editor project, which covers the syntax and analysis of MiniJava.
 For grading purposes, you are required to use this project as a starting point for milestone 3.
-You should build the new project, following these steps:
+You should import and build the new project, following these steps:

-1. Import the project into your workspace:
+1. Import the projects into your workspace:
     1. right-click into the Package Explorer
     2. select **Import...** from the context menu
     3. choose **General/Existing Projects into Workspace** from the list
-    4. select the MiniJava project
+    4. select the MiniJava and Jasmin-examples project
     5. press the **Finish** button
 2. Build the project:
     1. select the project folder
     2. select **Build Project** from the **Project** menu
     3. the console will report success or failure

-This project contains the following implementations:
+The MiniJava project contains the following implementations:

 * MiniJava signatures in `reference/src-gen/signatures/MiniJava-sig`.
 * MiniJava pretty-printer in `reference/src-gen/pp/MiniJava-pp`